lukew3/stemPlayerOnline/README.md

 https://stemplayeronline.com

+See [the project board](https://github.com/lukew3/stemPlayerOnline/projects/1) to see what features are coming up next.

 ## Usage
 This site aims to function as closely to the original stem player device as possible.
 All usage instructions unique to the site are listed below.